wcj365/python-stats-dataviz/README.md

 # Statistical Analysis and Data Visualization with Python
+### Course Summary
-Learn Statistical Analysis, Data Visualization, and Python Programming All in One Place with Hands-on Practices.
-My pedagogy is workshop - Prefer Practice over PowerPoint.
+Statistical Analysis, Data Visualization, and Python Programming All in One Place with Hands-on Practices.
+### My pedagogy
+- I put practice above PowerPoint.
 I don't focus on syntax or mechanics.
-I share with students how I learn.
-I show students how to learn a subject on their own so that they become a life-long learner without relying on teachers or gurus.
-I offer no fishes nor fishing gears.
+- I share with students how I learn.
+I show them how to learn a subject on their own so that they become a life-long learner without relying on teachers or gurus.
+- I offer no fishes nor fishing gears.
 I show then where and how to find them.
-Simply put, "Google Search" does the trick and is what I teach.
+- The Cloud is the fish pond and Google searches are fishing gears.
 ## References
 - [Practice Python](https://www.practicepython.org/)
 - [Python Exercises, Practice, Solution](https://www.w3resource.com/python-exercises/)